Tina's Knitting Pages

 I started knitting when I was about ten years old (which is a few years ago.....)
 Through the years since the time that I could devote to knitting has gone up and down, but it has always been a good way to use time on long car trips!

 For the last few years I have been concentrating on knitting projects using circular needles.
-I really like working with finger weight and sport weight yarn, usually on US size 4 needles and smaller.
+I really like working with finger weight and lace weight yarn, usually on US size 4 needles and smaller.
 I prefer Fair Isle and Cable patterns.
+I also really enjoy lace knitting.
+Over the last year or so I have done a lot of lace knitting (for myself, my daughters, sisters and several close friends) but I still do some socks, cables and Fair Isle work for my husband and my sons.

 I am starting to put some of my patterns on this web site as well.
 There are links to them at the left of this page.
 I hope you enjoy them as much as I did creating them!